aecsocket/aeronet/README.md

 ## Connection

-This crate abstracts over the complexities of a client connection by defining the [`ClientState`] type.
-A [`TransportClient`], and a client connected to a [`TransportServer`], can be in only one of these states at once:
+This crate abstracts over the complexities of a client connection by defining a set of states that a client can be in at any time.
+See [`ClientState`] for details.
+The same applies for a server, with [`ServerState`].
-* **not connected** - a client does not have a connection to a server, and is not attempting to establish a connection.
-This is the initial state of a client.
-* **connecting** - a client has attempted to establish a connection, but has not finished yet.
-* **connected** - a client has fully established a connection to a server, including opening the correct streams and channels and all other setup, and messages can now be exchanged between the two.

 Although the networking implementation is likely to be much more complex, including encryption, handshakes, etc., these states can be used as a basic contract for networking code.
 However, the